 - Ask the volunteer to walk from the beginning to the end of the 20 m course you marked, while counting the number of steps they take.
 Write down the number of steps in your data table.

 - Option 2: Use Google's Science Journal app to count the number of steps.

 - Have the Google Science Journal app open.
-Add a new trial for each volunteer.
+Make a new recording for each volunteer.

 - Remember to take your measurements with the X accelerometer (in the accelerometer with g function in phyphox).

 - Attach the phone to the ankle of the volunteer as shown in Figure 3.

 - Position the volunteer at the beginning of your 20 m course.

 - Press the record button to start recording and ask the volunteer to walk to the end of the course.

 - Press the record button to stop recording.